GetStream/website-react-examples/social-messenger-ts/README.md

 # Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-The main purpose of this demo is to showcase how Stream React SDK can be used for building Social Messenger
+The main purpose of this demo is to showcase how Stream's React SDK can be used for building Social Messenger kind of applications.

 # Development process